Unity-Technologies/facial-ar-remote/readme.md

 5. Set the `IP` of the device to one listed in the console debug log.

 6. Press `Connect` on the device.
 If your face is in view you should now see your expressions driving the character on screen.

 *Note* You need to be on the same network and you may have to disable any active VPNs and/or disable firewall(s) on the ports you are using.
 This may be necessary on your computer and/or on the network.
-*Note* Our internal setup was using a dedicated wireless router attached to the editor computer or lighting port to ethernet adaptor.

 ### Known Issues